-Of the 88 sacred sites of Shikoku, this time the 82nd temple, Negoroji, located in Kagawa Prefecture .
+Of the 88 sacred sites of Shikoku, this time INegoroji Temple, the 82nd temple, located in Kagawa Prefecture.

-Located in the mountains at an altitude of about 400m, there was a high chance of encountering fog if the conditions were right.
+Located in the mountains at an altitude of about 400m,there's a high probability of encountering fog if the conditions are right.

-With this expectation in mind, I made my decision one morning.
+With that expectation in mind, I made my decision at a certain moment in the morning.

 What was outside my window at 7am?